Tell Arbid: Archaeology

 The most important features include a Ninevite 5 temple (the so-called Southern Temple) with a ramp leading to it, uncovered in 2008.
 Another sacral building, the so-called Southwestern Temple, was found on the western side of the tell.
-The excavators also identified graves from different periods – Ninevite 5 culture, Khabur culture (1950–1500 BC), and two richly-furnished women's graves from the Mitanni period (1500–1300 BC).
+The excavators also identified graves from different periods – Ninevite 5 culture, Khabur culture (1950–1500 BC), and two richly-furnished women's graves from the Mitanni period (1500–1300 BC) One of the graves was of a high status individual and contained numerous pottery, bronze and gold grave goods as well as two cylinder seals and two faience scarabs.

 The city was in its heyday in the first half of the 3rd millennium BC.
 Residential and economic quarters, as well as official and sacral buildings, date to this period.
 The finds from the Akkadian period are fewer and include whole vessels and architectural remains.
 Traces of settlement dating to the beginning of the 2nd millennium BC were found only in some parts of the site.
 The Mitanni-period layers yielded residential houses and graves.
 After a settlement hiatus, which lasted until the Neo-Babylonian period, domestic structures reappeared; finds from this period include cylinder seals.
 The excavators also discovered the remains of a caravanserai from the 3rd millennium BC.

 The excavations at Tell Arbid yielded a rich assemblage of 577 zoomorphic and 67 anthropomorphic clay figurines, dated to the 3rd and 2nd millennium BC.
+The 3rd millennium figures, about 40 in number, are smaller and more crudely made and fired compared to the later figures, from the Khabur Ware period.
 Stone beads (made of carnelian and lapis lazuli, among others), cylinder seals, and stone tools were also found.
 An interesting group of objects consists of 40 terracotta chariot models, preserved whole or in fragments, dating from the Ninevite 5 culture to the Khabur culture.